fekberg/blog.filipekberg.se/Snow/_posts/2013-04-03-dont-deadlock-with-async-and-await.md

 categories: .NET, C#
 tags: async, await, csharp, deadlock, Programming
 ---
-Deadlocking is really something you need to avoid and in case you don't know what a deadlock is here's a great illustration of a <a href="http://www.jnieto.org/article/deadlock_in_real_life" target="_blank">"real life deadlock"</a>:
+Deadlocking is really something you need to avoid and in case you don't know what a deadlock is here's a great illustration of a "real life deadlock":

 <img src="http://cdn.filipekberg.se/fekberg-blog/wp-content/uploads/2013/04/deadlock.png" alt="deadlock" width="263" height="262" class="alignright size-full wp-image-1896" />